French Open 2017: Rafa Nadal's Roland Garros evolution

 The King of Clay over the years

-2017 – Nadal debuted his strong blue look against Benoit Paire in this year's first round on Monday.
-In true winning style, the King of Clay went on to complete 'La Decima.'
+2017 – Nadal debuted his strong blue look against Benoit Paire in the first round and the King of Clay went on to complete "'La Decima" of 10 Roland Garros titles.